apilayer pdflayer logo

 FAQ

-Do I need an API key to use pdflayer?+
+Do I need an API key to use this service?+

-Yes, an API key is required to authenticate requests.
+Yes, authentication requires an API key to access the conversion endpoints.

 Can I convert both HTML content and URLs?+

-Yes, the API supports converting raw HTML or URLs to PDF.
+Yes, the API supports converting raw HTML or web URLs into PDF format.

 Is HTTPS required for API requests?+

-While not explicitly stated, HTTPS is recommended for secure communication.
+While not explicitly stated, HTTPS is generally recommended for secure API communication.

 06